Electro-Shock Blues: Critical reception

 Electro-Shock Blues was well received by critics.
 Robert Hilburn of the Los Angeles Times called it "a brilliant work that combines often conflicting emotions so skillfully that you are reminded at times of the childhood innocence of Brian Wilson, the wicked satire of Randy Newman and the soul-baring intensity of John Lennon."
 Marc Weingarten of Entertainment Weekly wrote that while the album "lays bare the horrors of terminal illness in songs that shift from clinical to disconsolate", its "real feat is in making death life-affirming".

 Colin Cooper of Stylus Magazine, in a retrospective write-up of Electro-Shock Blues, described it as "an album that reeks of classic on all levels: scene is set, tone established, problem arisen, grappled, fought (nearly lost) and eventually—joyously—overcome."
 Sputnikmusic reviewer Robin called it "deeper than some ironic indie pop record: it's E's honest smack of tough love, and he is his own recipient."

+Robert Christgau gave the album a 'B', finding the album was "devoid of charm" but praised its ambition, though he noted its themes were deeply personal and felt the album needed an electronic press kit to address these themes.
+Anthony Decurtis of Rolling Stone praised the sound and tone of the album, saying "E presses into the darkness and finds a sound to suit his subject.
+The stark, introspective guitar-bass-drums arrangements are occasionally relieved by blasts of noise or elegantly colored string, horn and keyboard touches." but noted "Amid the corpses, however, Electro-Shock Blues is suffused with a narcissistic self-loathing that even the world's horrors don't excuse."

+Stephen Dalton of NME observed "Here, finally, is a record which does not exploit its author's pain but rather rages, with quiet dignity, against the dying of the light.", "Never before have the words 'funeral' and 'suicide' appeared so abundantly on an album, nor with so much tragic weight.", and also felt the album drew comparison to Manic Street Preachers' album Everything Must Go (1996) and found the first half of the album to resemble Radiohead.

+Greg Prato of Allmusic called the album "One of the finest and fully realized records of 1998, a must-hear.", describing it as "a spectacular epic work, easily on par with such classic albums cut from the same cloth -- Neil Young's Tonight's the Night, Lou Reed's Magic and Loss." while comparing some songs to Beck.
+He also noted the album's darker tone from its predecessor, but found it to be "just as rewarding."